GrimNick/GrimNick/README.md

 ###

 <p align="left">I'm an NLP and AI enthusiast from an Engineering background currently in Nepal.
 I’m working on integrating NLP techniques such as tokenization, semantic analysis, and sentiment analysis into machine learning pipelines.
-I'm currently learning advanced applications of deep learning using frameworks like TensorFlow and PyTorch, and exploring AI algorithms like minimax, hill climbing, and alpha-beta pruning through real-world projects like Tic Tac Toe and Chess.
 In my free time I build ML/NLP models using Python and Java, and experiment with deploying them through web applications using the Spring Boot framework.
-I often collaborate with my Engineering Professors to clarify concepts and strengthen my understanding as I progress in my learning journey.</p>
+Working on research of Image Processing and Special Interest Group EEC under Assistant Professor Er.
+Nischal regmi.
+Involved in creating Earthquake Response Software Project with supervision of Dr. Er.
+Shailesh Pandey.
+Learning Scalalable Systems design, Engineering solutions guidance under Er.
+Santa Basnet.
+Working as Intern for Integrated ICT to build AI agents, intelligent solutions under Er.
+Birodh Rijal</p>

 ###